Synkevych/Synkevych/README.md

 ## Junior Software Engineer 👨‍💻

-I'm Web Developer with 3 years' experience.
+I'm a Web Developer with 3 years' experience.
 I like to solve extraordinary problems and constantly improve my coding skills using patterns or new available methods.
 To increase my knowledge I recently successfully completed the SoftServe "Ruby Development" course and studied the entire technology stack for software engineers.
-There we learned about all part of creating app, from chose version of language to deploying app at AWS server and run tests on Trevis CI.
-Have strong knowladge about OOP, Agile methodoogys, SQL database(Postgres), Unit testing(RSpec), MVC design patterns and can deploy app to AWS EC2 or Heroku server.
+There we learned about all parts of creating app, from chosen versions of language to deploying app at AWS server and running tests on Travis CI.
+Have strong knowledge about OOP, Agile methodologies, SQL database(Postgres), Unit testing(RSpec), MVC design patterns and can deploy apps to AWS EC2 or Heroku server.
-I want to develop myself in the direction of web development using modern technolygy(Ruby, React, Node).
+I want to develop myself in the direction of web development using modern technology(Ruby, React, Node).

 ```diff
 !
 Open to new opportunities !